Korviaslaax – Chapter Sixteen

-Tsua downloaded the Co-Com’s list.
+Tsua downloaded the newly returned Co-Com’s list.
 War pilot, best navigator aboard, excellent clay worker, and an extraordinary painter.
 At the annual auction Pauline’s pieces sold higher than other offerings.
 Master battle strategists, logician, and an exceptional crew manager.
 She was loved for her courage and her kindness.
-The crew would adjust to the loss of Kor faster than the loss of Pauline.
+The crew would adjust to the loss of Kor faster than to the loss of Pauline.

 “She loves you.
 She loves Kor, her na-brothers, and adores the kids.
 She has adjusted well to her new appearance and carriage.
 She expects and will ultimately demand that everyone continue the way they had when she was with them before.
 It is their problem if they don’t accept her.
 Kor accepts her.
 The crew is secondary.
 You are secondary.”